-An employee taking 12 months parental leave can request an extension of a further 12 months leave (up to 24 months in total), unless they are a member of an employee couple and their partner has already taken 12 months of leave.
+An employee taking 12 months parental leave can request an extension of a further 12 months leave (up to 24 months in total), unless their partner has already taken 12 months of leave.

 The request must be in writing and given to the employer at least 4 weeks before the end of the employee’s initial period of parental leave.
 The employer must respond in writing within 21 days, stating whether they grant or refuse the request.
 They can only refuse if:

 - they have given the employee a reasonable opportunity to discuss their request

 - there are reasonable business grounds to do so.

 The employer has to detail their reasons in writing.